section-engineering-education/engineering-education/deploying-nodejs-app/index.md

 Congratulations, you’ve finished developing your first NodeJS web app and now you want to publish it on the web.
 If you’re still in the development process however, then you may find my **(Link to previous developing NodeJS web app when it gets published)** guide helpful.

-There are many hosting platforms you can use to deploy your NodeJS web app such as [Heroku](https://www.heroku.com), [Vultr](https://www.vultr.com), [Linode](https://www.linode.com), [Google Cloud Platform](https://console.cloud.google.com) and [Amazon Web Services](https://aws.amazon.com).
+There are many hosting platforms you can use to deploy your NodeJS web apps such as [Heroku](https://www.heroku.com), [Vultr](https://www.vultr.com), [Linode](https://www.linode.com), [Google Cloud Platform](https://console.cloud.google.com) and [Amazon Web Services](https://aws.amazon.com).
 We will be using [DigitalOcean](https://www.digitalocean.com) because it’s very popular, simple to use and good value.

 ## Setting up DigitalOcean